Khartsyzsk overview

 Khartsyzsk economy

-The production of “Khartsyzsk Pipe Plant” is widely known.
-It came on the construction of gas pipelines Bukhara-Ural, Dashava-Kiev, “Druzhba”, Urengoy-Pomary-Uzhgorod.
-Several years ago the company won the tender to supply pipes for the oil pipeline Odessa-Brody.
+“Khartsyzsk Pipe Plant” products are widely known in the former USSR countries.
+They were used during the construction of gas pipelines Bukhara-Ural, Dashava-Kiev, “Druzhba”, Urengoy-Pomary-Uzhgorod.
+Several years ago, the company won the tender to supply pipes for the oil pipeline Odessa-Brody.

-Steel wire-rope factory “Silur” manufactures steel ropes, welding wire and cable, water and gas pipes, various consumer goods.
-Before the collapse of the Soviet Union the share of the enterprise accounted for 25% of all the production of ropes in USSR and 23% of wire.
+The steel wire-rope factory “Silur” manufactures steel ropes, welding wire and cable, water and gas pipes, various consumer goods.
+Before the collapse of the Soviet Union, the share of the enterprise accounted for 25% of all the production of ropes in the USSR and 23% of wire.

 Khartsyzsk attractions